-What is more thought provoking is that from past few years, third party SMS messaging service providers and Voice-Over-Internet Protocol (VOIP) providers have been granted permissions to access SS7 query data, increasing the flaw in the signalling system protocol.
+What is more thought-provoking is that from past few years, third party SMS messaging service providers and Voice-Over-Internet Protocol (VOIP) providers have been granted permissions to access SS7 query data, increasing the flaw in the signaling system protocol.

 The demonstration also revealed that because of the security flaw in the system, SMS verification methods are also vulnerable as hackers can easily gain access to the victim’s messages even before it reaches the customer.
 The similar method could be used to hack into victim’s online email account.

 “Verification by SMS message is useless against a determined hacker with access to the SS7 portal because they can intercept and use the SMS code before it gets to the bank customer.”

 But there’s something worth noticing in this demonstration.
 The German-based hackers had a legal access to the SS7 protocol service to carry out the hacking procedure.
 But in most of the cases, hackers won’t have any access to the SS7 query details, making this vulnerability less exploitable.